curtisknudson/eliza-app/README.md

 ## Go
 - Robust knowledge of server side code
-- Demonstration of Struct knowledge, Cors and API foundation.
+- Demonstration of Struct knowledge, CORS and API foundation.